 Some runners need help to slow down.

 New York–based running coach and founder of The Laughing Runner coaching practice, Natalie Dorset recommends that injured runners find an expert, like a coach, to lean on.
-“A coach is like an on ramp,” she says.
+“A coach is like an on-ramp,” she says.
 “They will help ease you back to training by keeping workouts less intense, less frequent, and shorter to help the body have time to adapt to the training load.
 Your coach will also check in to make sure you are keeping up with any exercises/stretching that are needed to keep the injury at bay.”

 Chances are high that your coach has worked with an athlete before that’s had your injury, or they’ve had it themselves.
+And they’re there to answer all your questions.

 Don’t skimp on rest and recovery (for your body and your mind).

-It’s important to go easy on your ego.
-“It seems like there is a culture of shame that surrounds injuries to a certain extent,” says McKirdy who is currently recovering from a bilateral fasciotomy after being diagnosed with Chronic Exertional Compartment Syndrome.
-After 12 weeks of no running, she recalls her first walk/runs back were the most joyous moments of her running career.
+After 12 weeks of no running after recovering from a bilateral fasciotomy, she recalls her first walk/runs back as being the most joyous moments of her running career.
 “While being injured is absolutely the worst, it can also bring a beautiful dose of perspective,” she says.

 Be patient with the training process.
 Fitness is a result of quality and consistency over time.